yuanqing/create-figma-plugin/docs/recipes/resizable-ui.md

   })
 ```

-Setting `resizeBehaviorOnDoubleClick` to `minimize` means that the plugin window will be set to the minimum size on double-click.
-Correspondingly, `maximize` means that the plugin window will be set to the maximum size on double-click.
+Setting `options.resizeBehaviorOnDoubleClick` to `minimize` means that the plugin window will be set to the minimum size on double-click.
+Correspondingly, setting it to `maximize` means that the plugin window will be set to the maximum size on double-click.

 For a runnable example, try the [`preact-resizable`](https://github.com/yuanqing/create-figma-plugin/tree/main/packages/create-figma-plugin/plugin-templates/preact-resizable) plugin template: